An ideal location

 The Yellow Pavilion is the beating heart of Wembley Park.
 The community space hosts more than twenty classes and activities a week, from sport to guided meditation, to jewellery making and creative writing.
 The Brent Reservoir and Welsh Harp Open Space offer some excellent walking trails and bird watching locations and for a taste of something different, head to the Shri Swaminarayan Mandir Temple to marvel at the spectacular architecture and explore inside.

-Alternatively, you can visit us at our Willesden office which is only a short walk from Dollis Hill tube station.
-For more information about this branch, our Property Management Services, or any of the available properties in Wembley Park, get in touch with our estate and letting agent team today.
+If you’re interested in buying or renting property in Wembley Park, you can browse our Property Management Services, or any of the available properties in Wembley Park, get in touch with our estate and letting agent team today.